colopl/laravel-spanner/README.md

 ### Query
 - [Binding more than 950 parameters in a single query will result in an error](https://cloud.google.com/spanner/quotas#query-limits) by the server.
-You may by-pass this limitation by using `Query\Builder::whereInUnnest(...)` method to pass the values as an array and unnest them on the server side instead of using query parameters.
+In order to by-pass this limitation, this driver will attempt to switch to using `Query\Builder::whereInUnnest(...)` internally when the passed parameter exceeds the limit set by `parameter_unnest_threshold` config (default: `900`).
+  You can turn this feature off by setting the value to `false`.

 ### Eloquent
 If you use interleaved keys, you MUST define them in the `interleaveKeys` property, or else you won't be able to save.